abdalla-am/Soil-moisture-sensor-watering_plants/README.md

 # Soil-moisture-sensor-watering_plants

-## 🌱💧  watering the soil automatically using soil moisture sensor (arduino uno).
+🌱💧  This is a project that cointains arduino code for a soil moisture sensor using ardiono UNO and a soil moisture sensor.

 ![](https://github.com/abdalla-am/Soil-moisture-sensor-watering_plants/blob/main/Curcuits/project%20gif.gif)